Makairo/PasswordCracker/README.md

 Has no practicality beyond concept, all the logic is wrapped in a console application. <br>
-The user will provide a password, and the logic will go through every logical iteration until the provided password is reached.
+The user will provide a password, and the logic will go through every ASCII iteration until the provided password is reached.